-The post responding to another Saving Ninja Thought Experiment: what do you plan to accomplish once you hit financial independence?
+The post responding to another Saving Ninja Thought Experiment: what are your plans for retirement?

 Given my interest (some would say obsession) with financial independence and early retirement, you would assume that I have very clear plans for what to do when I can finally give up the day job.
 So Saving Ninja’s latest thought experiment should be a doddle.
 The scenario posed is this: